0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/Log Monitoring using Datadog.md

-# Home-Lab Setup: Log Monitoring using Datadog from Ubuntu and Windows Machines
+# Home-Lab Setup: Log Monitoring using Datadog

 ## Objective
 To set up a home lab for centralized log monitoring using **Datadog**, configured to collect logs from an **Ubuntu Server** and a **Windows machine**.
 This setup will allow for real-time log aggregation, analysis, and visualization.